BMBox/cesarean-cypher/README.md

 # Cesarean Cypher Project Documentation

-This documentation provides an overview of the Makefile configuration and its usage within the Cesarean Cypher project, developed in C and managed in CLion.
+This documentation provides an overview of the Makefile configuration and its usage within the Cesarean Cypher project, developed in C.

 ## Overview of Makefile Configuration